LSanten/LSanten.github.io/_mms-md/HOLISTIC-FRAMEWORKS.md

 ---
 layout: default
+subtitle: All of it.
+Take a look.
+title: Holistic frameworks for life - doing, being, relating, celebrating
 ---
 # Holistic frameworks for life - doing, being, relating, celebrating
 ## All of it.
 Take a look.